lab1092/blender-manual_ja/manual/composite_nodes/types/distort.rst

    This simulates chromatic aberration, where different wavelengths of light refract slightly differently, creating a rainbow colored fringe.

 Projector
    Enable or disable slider projection mode.
 When on, distortion is only applied horizontally.
-Disables :guilabel:`Jitter` and :guilabel:`Fit`.
+Disables *Jitter* and *Fit*.
 Jitter
    Adds jitter to the distortion.
 Faster, but noisier.
 Fit